top of page

 The Life and Teaching of Our Lord Jesus Christ

 Vita et doctrina Jesu Christi, the influential work by Fr.
-Nikola Avancini, S.J., has been translated into several Romance languages (some excerpts in Spanish are among the files in this Telegram page).
-Its sole complete English translation comes from the hand of Anglican Bishop Kenneth Mackenzie.
+Nikola Avancini, S.J., has been translated into several Romance languages.
+Its Spanish translation are among the files in this Telegram page:

 Considerations upon Christian Truths and Christian Duties